Skip to content

 // From the command line:

-Actions define mutations that users can make to the database.
-Use them to enforce authorization checks, or write business logic.
+• Actions define mutations that users can make to the database, like API routes.

 sh